 Wait, Is SEO Dead?
 The Complete Guide to Generative Engine Optimization (GEO)

 For over two decades, SEO has been the holy grail of digital marketing.
-We've obsessed over keywords, chased backlinks, and prayed to the Google algorithm gods.
-But something fundamental is shifting beneath our feet.
+Marketer’s obsessed over keywords, chased backlinks, and held their breath through every Google core update.
+But something fundamental is shifting.
+Does that mean SEO is dead?
+No, but it is evolving.

 From keywords to conversations